-The APA California Board shall review and approvereview the preliminary conference budget, and shall\approve the conference final budget and profit estimate pursuant to III.G.
+The APA California Board shall review and approve the conference budget and profit estimate pursuant to III.G.
 CONFERENCE PROFITS, below.
 The budget approval shall be completed at a Board meeting or by email Board vote.
-The approved conference budget will then be used by Chapter BookkeeperAccounting Management Consultant to set up the conference financial reports and accounts.
+The approved conference budget will then be used by Chapter Bookkeeper to set up the conference financial reports and accounts.
 Off-site or elaborate opening receptions, or other special events, must be approved by the Board as part of the budget review process.